 Provided on-site, within school hours and at a highly-competitive rate; with RAD, students can experience expert music tuition that helps them sharpen skills, express creativity, and dream BIG, with no disruption or stress – all from the very best in the business.

 For more information, and to sign-up your child to RAD lessons, just visit the following website; we’ll do the rest.

-At Sutton Green we are proud to have our own inclusive school choir.
-The choir takes part in a variety of events over the year, such as the Amasing Concert at the Storyhouse, performing at the Civic Hall, singing around the Christmas Tree in the Port Arcades and Cheshire Oaks, and singing at our school fayres.
-We have also performed in nursing homes and a hospital.
+At Sutton Green we are proud to have our own inclusive and very popular school choir.
+The choir takes part in a variety of events throughout the year, such as the Amasing Concert (held at Chester Football Stadium this year), singing around the Christmas Tree in the Port Arcades and Cheshire Oaks, and singing at our school fayres.
 The choir meet Tuesdays at 12:15-12.45pm.
-The most important quality we ask from our choir members is enthusiasm and lots of practise at home.
+The most important quality that we ask from our choir members is enthusiasm and lots of practise at home.